vijay-shankaranand/tp/docs/UserGuide.md

  c/John Doe c/Bob Dylan` will link `Alice Black` to the event `NUS Career Fest` while `John Doe` and `Bob Dylan` will not be linked.

-\\
 ### Unlinking contacts from an event: `unlink`

-Unlinking specified contacts from the specified event.
+Unlinks specified contacts from the specified event.

 Format: `unlink ev/EVENT_NAME c/CONTACT_NAME [c/MORE_CONTACT_NAMES]`